Night Snake Scientific Classification

 Night snakes are sometimes mistaken for rattlesnakes due to some shared characteristics.

 The range of the night snake stretches from the southern part of Canada, through the western part of the United States from Idaho to Texas, then down into Mexico.
 Their habitat includes deserts, meadows, forests, and rocky areas.
-It’s considered fairly small in size at up to 26 inches long.
-They hide beneath rocks, brush, and other debris during the daytime hours.
-This reptile has a small amount of venom in its saliva.

 4 Night Snake Amazing Facts